Knight-errant: Description

 The knight-errant is a character who has broken away from the world of his origin, in order to go off on his own to right wrongs or to test and assert his own chivalric ideals.
-He is motivated by idealism and goals that are often illusory.
 In medieval Europe, knight-errantry existed in literature, though fictional works from this time often were presented as non-fiction.

 The template of the knight-errant were the heroes of the Round Table of the Arthurian cycle such as Gawain, Lancelot, and Percival.
 The quest par excellence in pursuit of which these knights wandered the lands is that of the Holy Grail, such as in Perceval, the Story of the Grail written by Chrétien de Troyes in the 1180s.

 The character of the wandering knight existed in romantic literature as it developed during the late 12th century.
 However, the term "knight-errant" was to come later; its first extant usage occurs in the 14th-century poem Sir Gawain and the Green Knight.
 Knight-errantry tales remained popular with courtly audiences throughout the Late Middle Ages.
 They were written in Middle French, Middle English, and Middle German.

 In the 16th century, the genre became highly popular in the Iberian Peninsula; Amadis de Gaula was one of the most successful knight-errantry tales of this period.
 In Don Quixote (1605), Miguel de Cervantes burlesqued the romances and their popularity.
 Tales of knight-errantry then fell out of fashion for two centuries, until they re-emerged in the form of the historical novel in Romanticism.